Does a process server have to be licensed in Colorado?

 For Attendance of Witnesses; Form; Issue.

-Subpoenas may be issued under Rule 45 only to compel attendance of witnesses, with or without documentary evidence, at a deposition, hearing or trial.
+Subpoenas may be issued under Rule 45 only to compel the attendance of witnesses, with or without documentary evidence, at a deposition, hearing or trial.
 Every subpoena shall state the name of the court, and the title of the action, and shall command each person to whom it is directed to attend and give testimony at a time and place therein specified.

 For Production of Documentary Evidence.